alonsoir/alonsoir/README.md

 ### 👨🏻‍💻 &nbsp; About Me

 - 🏠 &nbsp; I was born in Badajoz, Extremadura, Spain, Earth, Solar System, Milky Way, Local Group, Virgo super cluster, local super clusters, Laniakea.
-I currently live there. 🥘 (i have a secondary account in  aironman2k@protonmail.com It will be my primary email account very soon!)
+I currently live there. 🥘 (i have a secondary account in  aironman2k@protonmail.com It will be my primary email account some day!)

-- 💼 &nbsp; I would like to work in a product company, fully remote, from home..
+- 💼 &nbsp; I would like to work in a product company, fully remote, from home.
+My dream is to work at CERN, ESA, NASA.
+Space engineer.

 - 🔨 &nbsp; My set of technical tools vary from using Java, Scala, bash, Spring framework, Apache Spark, Apache Flink, Apache Kafka/Confluent platform, Microservices, Docker/Containers, K8s, ethical hacking, but above all the scientific analysis based on verifiable evidence by third parties.

+- Currently i am learning and practicing with Python 3.x.
+Yeah, finally...

 - 🌐 &nbsp; I like a lot to mentor, help my younger colleagues, either by giving advice, doing pair programming with them,i am also curious about mob programming.